clmarr/DiaSim/README.cascade.md

 ### Null symbol '∅'

-* '∅' ("null") is used to indicate deletion if after the arrow ('>') or insertion if before it.
+The symbol '∅' ("null") is used to indicate deletion if after the arrow ('>') or insertion if before it.
 It is important not to confuse this with 'ø', which, in IPA and SymbolDefs.csv (the provided default symbol definitions file) is used for the mid-high front rounded vowel.
 Usage in the input signifies insertion, and in the output it is used for deletion.
 It has no usage in the conditioning context.
 Its usage for a hypothetical unconditioned deletion of /h/ and a hypothetical insertion of schwa between consecutive consonantals are shown below: